 Once created, the managed identity resource can be referenced by other resources both in order to:

-For example, you may wish to run a Virtual Machine or an Web App under a identity that you create, and then to grant permissions to that identity to allow reading from a storage account.
+For example, you may wish to run a Virtual Machine or a Web App under an identity that you create, and then grant permissions to that identity to allow reading from a storage account.
 You can define the permissions completely independently of the Virtual Machine or Web App.

 See here and here for the official documentation on the Microsoft Azure docs website.